danielneil/Smart-Worm-Habitat/engineering/bin-design.md

 *Pros and cons of the proposed solution

-There is no way (other than via ardous process) to monitor temp, pH, moisture.

 *User requirements

 *Transportation concerns

 *How will the solution scale?

 *What are the limitations of the solution?

 *How will it cope with future requirements?

 ## c.
 Test Plan